iic2173/ayudantia-iac-2024-2/README.md

 ### Create an Elastic IP

-Add the following resource to allocate and associate an Elastic IP with your EC2 instance:
+Add the following resource to allocate, associate an Elastic IP with your EC2 instance and print it in the console so we know the IP:

 ```hcl
 resource "aws_eip" "my_eip" {